hmillerbakewell/personal-values-compare/README.md

  - Emotional Independence: Your mood is not reliant on the actions of others
  - Exercise: Things you do to keep fit
  - Faith: Connection to something beyond humanity
+ - Fresh Air: Access to a clean environment
  - Friendship: Deep relationships within a small group
  - Games: Boardgames, cards, computer games, etc.
  - Independence: Living without routine assistance